Trimipramine: Antihistamine activity

-Trimipramine is a very potent antihistamine; it has the third highest affinity for the H_{1} receptor (K_{i} = 0.27 nM) after mirtazapine (K_{i} = 0.14 nM) and doxepin (K_{i} = 0.24 nM) among the TCAs and tetracyclic antidepressants (TeCAs).
+Trimipramine is a very potent antihistamine; it has the third highest affinity for the H_{1} receptor (K_{i} = 0.27 nM) after doxepin (K_{i} = 0.24 nM) and mirtazapine (K_{i} = 0.14 nM) among the TCAs and tetracyclic antidepressants (TeCAs).
 The TeCA mianserin (K_{i} = 0.40) and the TCA amitriptyline (K_{i} = 1.0) are also very potent H_{1} receptor antagonists, whereas other TCAs and TeCAs are less potent.
 These TCAs and TeCAs, including trimipramine, are far more potent than the standard antihistamine diphenhydramine (approximately 800 times for doxepin and 250 times for trimipramine), and are among the most potent antihistamines available.

 Trimipramine is also an antagonist of the H_{2} receptor with lower potency and has been found to be effective in the treatment of duodenal ulcers.

 As a hypnotic

 Blockade of the H_{1} receptor is responsible for the sedative effects of trimipramine and other TCAs and their effectiveness in the treatment of insomnia.

 Most antidepressants suppress REM sleep, in parallel with their alleviation of depressive symptoms (although suppression of REM sleep is not required for antidepressant effects).
 This includes TCAs (e.g., amitriptyline, nortriptyline), TeCAs (e.g., mianserin, maprotiline), MAOIs (e.g., clorgiline, pargyline), and SSRIs (e.g., fluoxetine, zimelidine, indalpine).
 Trimipramine is unique in that it is an exception and produces antidepressant effects without compromising or otherwise affecting REM sleep.
 Even long-term treatment with trimipramine for up to 2 years has not been found to suppress REM sleep.
 In addition, trimipramine has been found to decrease nocturnal cortisol levels to normal and to normalize cortisol response in depressed patients; hence, it normalizes the hypothalamic–pituitary–adrenal axis, whereas imipramine and other antidepressants tend to increase nocturnal cortisol secretion.

 In clinical studies, trimipramine has been found in doses of 50 to 200 mg/day to significantly increase sleep efficiency and total sleep time and to decrease waking time for up to 3 weeks in patients with insomnia.
 It also improved subjectively perceived sleep quality and well-being during daytime.
 Monitoring of patients upon discontinuation of trimipramine found that it did not cause rebound insomnia or worsening of sleep quality in subjective evaluations of sleep, although objective measurements found total sleep time below baseline in a subset of patients during trimipramine withdrawal.